-An exploration of the problems raised by intentionality, consciousness and action.
-Issues covered include: the relationship of the mind to the physical world, the understanding of subjectivity and the nature of human action.
+This course is concerned with metaphysical and epistemological issues that arise from reflecting on the mind.
+It explores the problems raised by intentionality, consciousness and action.
+Issues covered include: the relationship of the mind to the physical world, the philosophy of psychology, and the understanding of subjectivity and the nature of human action.
+Study of logic, metaphysics, epistemology and methodology also contribute to this course.